 By being vigilant and aware of what a potential arsonist could burn and how accessible it is could greatly reduce the risk.

 The next most common source of fires in schools is the storage of combustible materials.
-Paper and cardboard are obviously used extensively in schools, and with the limited storage space often posed in these environments, the potential for storing these items alongside sources of ignition is more likely.
+Paper and cardboard are obviously prevalent in schools.
+And with the limited storage space often posed in these environments, the potential for storing these items alongside sources of ignition is more likely.
 For example, cupboards housing electrical equipment may become storage areas for other combustible items which results in a potentially dangerous mix of fuel and ignition in an enclosed area.
-Simple fire safety advises that sources of fuel and sources of ignition are kept separately.
+Simple fire safety advises that sources of fuel and sources of ignition are separate.

 Gymnastic mats are also another source of fuel that gets overlooked.
-With space at a premium, these are not often stored in suitable stores.
-Regulations state that gymnastic mats should be stored in a purpose-built store having a fire resistance of 60 minutes, and where possible be ventilated to open air.
-Gymnastic mats produce a dense, toxic smoke when ignited and if the smoke breaches the store, the risk of limiting access to escape routes is increased.
+With space at a premium, storage of these often isn’t in suitable stores.
+Regulations state that gymnastic mats should be in a purpose-built store having a fire resistance of 60 minutes, and where possible ventilate to open air.
+Gymnastic mats produce a dense, toxic smoke when ignited.
+If the smoke breaches the store, the risk of limiting access to escape routes increases.